nodejs/node-addon-api/doc/error_handling.md

 exception of type `Napi:Error` on return from the JavaScript code to the native method.

-If a C++ exception of type `Napi::Error` escapes from a N-API C++ callback, then the N-API wrapper automatically converts and throws it as a JavaScript exception.
+If a C++ exception of type `Napi::Error` escapes from a Node-API C++ callback, then the Node-API wrapper automatically converts and throws it as a JavaScript exception.

 On return from a native method, node-addon-api will automatically convert a pending C++ exception to a JavaScript exception.